 3. Engage in professional development to maintain best practices and meet legal requirements and professional guidelines for practice.

 4. Engage in both need assessments and service outcome assessments/evaluations to support the effectiveness and efficiency of services.
 Make appropriate changes in services based on assessment findings.

 5. Contribute to, provide direction for, and/or manage and administer projects assigned as part of the center's annual goals or other center or divisional projects.

 6. Serve on Divisional and University committees as appropriate.

-1. Candidates with a master's level degree (MA) in clinical or counseling psychology, Social Work or the equivalent combination of education and experience from which comparable knowledge and abilities can be acquired will be considered at the Counselor level.
-Candidates with a completed doctoral degree (PhD or PsyD) will be considered at the Psychologist level.
+1. Hold a completed master's level degree (MA) in clinical or counseling psychology, Social Work or the equivalent combination of education and experience from which comparable knowledge and abilities can be acquired

-1. Experience working in a college/university counseling center setting.
+2. Experience working in a college/university counseling center setting

 For more information about the Counseling & Student Development Center at Bucknell University, please visit:

 Posted by the FREE value-added recruitment advertising agency